landtechnologies/technical-challenge/land-ownership/README.md

 company mergers and acquisitions, as well as by design (for legal/financial reasons).

 For example, Sainsburys (the supermarket) _indirectly_ owns several thousand parcels of land in the UK through ownership of sub-companies and sub-sub-companies.
 However its top-level legal entity, "J Sainsbury PLC", only owns about 40 parcels _directly_.
-Note - indirect ownership is one-way; these 40 parcels are _not_ indirectly owned by any sub-companies.
+To be clear, _indirect_ ownership is one-directional i.e it includes ownership via sub-companies, but not ownership via parent companies.

 ## Available Data